 Revenue from the provision of services is recognised upon the delivery of services to customers.
 Revenue from the sale of goods is recognised upon the delivery of goods to customers.
-Interest revenue is recognised taking into account the interest rates applicable to the financial assets.
+Donations are recognised when monies are received.
+Membership income is recognised in the same membership year for which it is paid for.